-On Tuesday, December 3rd, 2019, Deb, my midwife, put the handheld ultrasound into her white coat pocket and placed her hand on mine.
-“I don’t think this is a healthy pregnancy, Sweetie.”
+On Tuesday, December 3rd, 2019, Deb, my midwife, slid the handheld ultrasound into her white coat pocket and placed her hand on mine.
+“I don’t think this is a healthy pregnancy, sweetie.”

 “I’ll see if our ultrasound technician can squeeze you in.”

-Deb slipped out of the white room and came back a few minutes later to escort me to the ultrasound room.
-It didn’t take long for her to locate my baby, and I smiled as I saw his or her little form.
-She pushed it down and used every possible angle and feature, but the answer was still no. My baby who had stopped growing at about eight weeks and a day.
+Deb slipped out and came back a few minutes later to escort me to the ultrasound room.
+Within seconds, the technician found my little one.
+My heart filled with warmth seeing his or her precious little form for the first time.
+My baby was there, but after pushing down from every possible angle and using the most advanced features, the answer was still no. My baby had stopped growing at about eight weeks and a day.

-My breath caught in my throat and started coming in the shallow, rapid spurts of a panic attack.
+My breath caught in my throat and forced its way through my teeth in the shallow, rapid spurts of a panic attack.
 The technician grabbed my hand and handed me a box of tissues.

 “Breathe,” she reminded me gently.

-I nod, my whole body shaking.
-I remember my practice dealing with panic attacks and take a few deep breaths, rubbing my fingers along the fabric covering my knees.
+I nodded, or at least tried, my whole body shaking.
+I recalled my strategies for fighting panic attacks and took a few deep breaths, rubbing my fingers along the fabric covering my knees.

 “Oh, God.
 Daddy.
 Daddy?
 God, why?”
 My heart cried aloud.